SUBSCRIBE TO OUR FREE NEWSLETTER

 Across Europe, the visions represented by the rightwing Brexiters in Britain and Podemos in Spain are locked in combat.
 If Britain leaves the EU as the result of a leave campaign whose core message is hostility to immigration, that will be a shot in the arm to already ascendant anti-immigration movements across Europe.
 The question isn't whether France's far-right leader Marine Le Pen will celebrate Brexit, but how expensive will be the champagne she chooses to toast it with.
 The odds of the EU disintegrating amid anti-immigrant and anti-refugee acrimony will increase.
 If Unidos Podemos do well in Spain on Sunday--and even forms a coalition government with the Socialists--then that will be a significant boost to movements arguing for a Europe of public investment and workers' rights.

-"Are we to have a disintegrating Europe characterized by widespread, destructive, anti-immigrant resentment, corporate dominance and shredded social protection, or a democratic Europe run in the interests of the majority?" he concludes.
+"Are we to have a disintegrating Europe characterized by widespread, destructive, anti-immigrant resentment, corporate dominance, and shredded social protection or a democratic Europe run in the interests of the majority?" he concludes.
 "The people of Britain and Spain can light the way."

 "We are very close to defeating the Popular Party in the elections," Podemos leader Pablo Iglesias declared.
 "We are very close.
 And they are very worried about it for what it means."

 Indeed, Spain's conservative Prime Minister Mariano Rajoy expressed as much during a campaign stop Monday, telling supporters, "Radicalism and extremism can only be stopped by a coalition of people behind the Popular Party."
-To block the rise of Podemos, Rajoy called on "all moderate, sensible and balanced voters to unite" by casting their vote Sunday.
+To block the rise of Podemos, Rajoy called on "all moderate, sensible and balanced voters to unite" by casting their vote on Sunday.

 The latest poll by research website Electograph reflects a four percent increase in support for the outsider movement since December's election, during which Podemos secured 69 parliament seats.
 That upset effectively fractured the majority, forcing the king of Spain to dissolve parliament and hold another vote.